Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 • Redundancy & Fault Tolerance: To ensure reliability, fault-tolerant designs in the data centers incorporate redundancy to minimize downtime in the event of hardware failures.
 Backup systems further enhance the availability and reliability of data center services, ensuring consistent performance even during unexpected disruptions.

 • Energy Efficiency & Sustainability: They aim to reduce energy consumption by using efficient cooling mechanisms and renewable resources for power.
-They follow practices to help them become more sustainable and environmentally friendly.
+They follow practices to help data centers become more sustainable and environmentally friendly.

 • Disaster Recovery: They have disaster recovery plans that help sustain business activities and restore lost information during emergencies, natural calamities, or system crashes.